Citizenship in Norway - Guide for 2023

 The Norwegian government allows dual citizenship as of January 2020.
 This implies that you do not need to renounce your current citizenship in order to apply to become a Norwegian citizen.

-If you need support in applying for Norwegian citizenship, please contact us.
+If you need support in applying for Norwegian citizenship in 2024, please contact us.